French Marigolds Aren't French (and Other Facts About Tagetes Patula)

 Significantly taller than French marigolds, African marigolds can reach heights of up to three feet.

-Signet marigolds, on the other hand, are much smaller than French marigolds.
+Signet marigolds (T. tenuifolia), on the other hand, are much smaller than French marigolds.

 In fact, because of their dainty, low-growing habit and penchant for dry, hot areas, they are sometimes called rock-garden marigolds.